shopsys/shopsys/docs/upgrade/UPGRADE-v8.1.0-dev.md

               </exec>
           </target>
         ```
-- let Travis to test `.../scripts/install.sh`
+- test installation of your project on Travis `.../scripts/install.sh` ([#1342](https://github.com/shopsys/shopsys/pull/1342/))
-    - create file `.travis.yml` to your root
+    - create file `.travis.yml` in your project root with this content:
         ```yaml
         language: bash
         dist: xenial